With Roku pulling Fox apps, here are your alternative streaming devices

 Fire TV family

 Amazon makes several streaming devices under the Fire TV name.
 The family has grown in recent years, even expanding to TVs that run FireOS.
 And all of them — Fire TV Stick, Fire TV Stick 4K and Fire TV Cube — are discounted right now.
-No matter the device, you'll run full Fire OS, which gives you access to thousands of streaming services, including Amazon Prime Video, Disney+, Netflix, Hulu, Apple TV+, YouTube, Fox, NBC, HBO and Sling.
+No matter the device, you'll run full Fire OS, which gives you access to thousands of streaming services.

 If you don't need 4K, then the base Fire TV Stick is your go-to.
 It's normally $39.99 but is now on sale for $24.99 with Prime shipping.
 Although, if you think you might upgrade your TV any time soon, for $10 more you can get Fire TV Stick 4K, which will future-proof you.
 Both Sticks plug into the HDMI slot on your TV and receive power via an included cord and power brick.
 The Alexa Voice Remote is included with both and lets you control the experience without lifting a finger.